Abaco Dream

 Abaco Dream was an American rock group from New York City, United States.

 History

-The members were Paul Douglas, David Williams, Dennis Williams, Frank Malo, and Mike Sassano.
+The members were Paul Douglas, David Williams, Dennis Williams, Frank Maio, and Mike Sassano.
 Their 1969 release, the Sly Stone-written "Life and Death in G & A", peaked at number 74 on the Billboard Hot 100 and at number 58 on the Cashbox Top 100 (A&M 1081).
 Another single from the group, "Another Night of Love/Chocolate Pudding", did not chart when released in 1970.

 The constant with all four Abaco Dream tracks was the producer Ted Cooper, who was a music executive at Double M Productions at the time, and had previously worked at Epic Records, Sly Stone's record label.
 Cooper died in 1975.